 Taking Care of Yourself While Caring for an Opioid Addict

-When you have to live with the chaos and dysfunction that opioid addiction causes, you may feel like you are constantly going back and forth between being a caregiver to and trying to disengage from your addicted loved one.
+When you have to live with the chaos and dysfunction that opioid addiction causes, you may feel like you are constantly going back and forth between being a caregiver and trying to disengage from your addicted loved one.
 This roller coaster of emotions can quickly take a toll on you emotionally and physically.
 Before you are in a position to help your loved one, you must take care of yourself.
 Here are some ways to do that:

 How to Help Your Addicted Loved One